felixlopz/hubrise-test-task/content/apps/smartresto/en/overview.md

 ---

 ## Description

-SmartResto.Net is an interactive digital menu solution for table ordering or take-out and a Click & Collect online ordering solution.
-SmartResto.Net is accessible from any browser, there is nothing to install in your smartphone or your computer.
+SmartResto.Net is an interactive digital menu solution with a Click & Collection solution.
+The solution handles table ordering, take-out and online ordering.
+SmartResto.Net is accessible from the browser of a smartphone or a computer, there is nothing to install.

-The SmartResto.Net menu can be pulled from your integrated EPOS solution.
-Customers can access it by scanning a QR code placed on the tables or displayed elsewhere in the restaurant, by clicking on a link you sent via SMS or published on social networks.
-Customers can then check the menu, order and pay directly on the smartphone.
-Are your customers craving gluten-free, vegan, or other options?
-SmartResto.Net makes it easy for them to find them.
+The SmartResto.Net menu can be pulled from the integrated EPOS solution.
+Customers can access the menu by scanning a QR code placed on the tables or displayed elsewhere in the restaurant, by clicking on a link sent via SMS or published on social networks.
+Customers can check the menu, order and pay directly on the smartphone.
+SmartResto.Net makes it easy for customers craving for gluten-free or vegan options to find them.

-With SmartResto.Net you can display the menu in two languages (French and English) and create custom QR codes to the restaurant's image.
+SmartResto.Net can display the menu in two languages (French and English) and create custom QR codes branded to the restaurant's image.

-SmartResto.Net's online onboarding system allows you to create an account, download and test your menu, and generate your QR code.
+From the SmartResto.Net back office you can modify the menu, and add product photos and other illustrative images.
+SmartResto.Net also allows you to define opening and delivery times.

-From the SmartResto.Net back office you can modify the menu, the product unique identifier, the price as well as product photos and other illustrative images.
-SmartResto.Net also allows you to define your opening and delivery times.
+SmartResto.Net's free trial lets you create an account, setup and test your menu, and generate demo QR codes.

 ## Integration Features